enhance42/clang/docs/2024/psets/2/README.md

 What to Do
 ----------

-If you have not downloaded `cncall.zip` file already, then do it by running the 4 commands in `Terminal`.
+If you have not downloaded `cncall.zip` file already, then do it by running the 5 commands in `Terminal`.

     cd
+    source .scuts
     ewget psets/2/cncall.zip
     unzip cncall.zip
     rm cncall.zip